simonambridge/RTFAP2/README.md

 # RTFAP2 - Real-time Fraud Analysis Platform

+How to use modern, real-time, distributed streaming technologies to build a working model of a scalable fraud-detection
 Based on the original RTFAP at https://github.com/simonambridge/RTFAP
 >Improvements include: Node.js/D3 ReST interface replacing of Java, enhanced producer/consumer, real time charts etc